lichen-lab/lichen-lab.github.io/pages/opening.md

 ### PhD Positions

 My group is currently recruiting PhD students with focus on developing data science approaches with applications to genomics and genetics.
-For students who are interested in applying UF PhD program, please refer to the application [link] (https://biostat.ufl.edu/education/phd-in-biostatistics/phd-how-to-apply/).
+For students who are interested in applying UF PhD program, please refer to the application [link](https://biostat.ufl.edu/education/phd-in-biostatistics/phd-how-to-apply/).
 For students already in UF PhD program, please reach me directly by setting an appointment to discuss mutual interest.
 We expect applicants with the following qualities:

 * Passionate in statistical learning, machine learning, and deep learning research, self-motivated
 * Strong Math/Statistics and/or R/Python programming